Skip to Main Content

 Public input

-The commission plans to conduct outreach in eleven different regions throughout the state.
-Materials from meetings (including livestreams and materials from past meetings) are here.
+The 2020 commission conducted outreach in eleven different zones, with these materials.
+Materials from meetings during the 2020 cycle (including videos and transcripts) are here.

 Californians can describe, and map, their communities and submit proposals to the Commission using a new Communities of Interest tool.